RuneSchool/RuneSchool.github.io/_posts/2024-4-18-punctuation.md

 ## Ellipsis

 Is there a pause longer than a full stop?
-An ellipsis could possibly fit that.
+An ellipsis … or em dash — could possibly fit that.
 Logically, this could be three space dots.

 ```
 ᛫᛫᛫